 Renewal requests require the submission of specific forms and documentation for review by TDA.
-The list of documents required for renewal can be found on squaremeals.org/fsmc.
+The list of documents required for renewal can be found here

 TDA must approve the contract renewal amendment before the renewal can be executed.

 EQUIPMENT PURCHASING